apptainer/singularity-userdocs/cloud_library.rst

 Pushing a Container
 -------------------

-The ``singularity push`` command will push a container to the container library with the given URL.
+The ``apptainer push`` command will push a container to the container library with the given URL.
 Here's an example of a typical push command:

 .. code-block:: none

-    $ singularity push my-container.sif library://your-name/project-dir/my-container:latest
+    $ apptainer push my-container.sif library://your-name/project-dir/my-container:latest

 The ``:latest`` is the container tag.
 Tags are used to have different version of the same container.

 .. note::
-    When pushing your container, theres no need to add a ``.sif`` (Singularity Image Format) to the end of the container name, (like on your local machine), because all containers on the library are SIF containers.
+    When pushing your container, theres no need to add a ``.sif`` (apptainer Image Format) to the end of the container name, (like on your local machine), because all containers on the library are SIF containers.

 Let's assume you have your container (v1.0.1), and you want to push